Meteor-Community-Packages/meteor-scss/README.md

 This allows .scss and .sass files to work with meteor.

+Also includes the option to run [Autoprefixer](https://github.com/postcss/autoprefixer) on the css that sass has compiled.

 To use:
 This package is configured to find *.scss *.sass files and compile them through node-sass and provide them to the page.
 So just start using it, the scss files can be anywhere in the project.